Our Genealogical Helper for Friendship ...

 - Return to Citation

 If you need the driving distance, we recommend that you use one of the Mapping Services listed on our Map Page for Friendship.
-Since we usually use Google Maps for our own planning, we've provided the following link: Google Map and Driving Directions starting from Friendship
+Since we usually use Google Maps, we've provided the following link: Google Map and Driving Directions starting from Friendship

 Our distance measurements begin at a specific point in Friendship.
 The point that we are using is located at these GPS coordinates - Latitude: 34.3712, Longitude: -86.4542 [Map].
 In this case, the coordinates for Friendship have been provided by the Geographic Names Information System (GNIS).